-We will be offering A Level Computing from September 2018.
+We will also be offering A Level Computing from September 2018.

 Students often enjoy getting involved with Computing outside of lessons too and we run many sessions including:

-- ICT and Computer Science booster sessions – staff are available throughout the week to support Key Stage 4 students to reach their maximum potential
+- Computer Science booster sessions – staff are available throughout the week to support Key Stage 4 students to reach their maximum potential

 - Programming club (dependant on the students this may be Kodu, Scratch or Python)